23tmo/youtube-extension/README.md

 * Number of views
 * Post date
 * Duration of video
+* Keywords in video title
+* Creator types (Regular, Verfified, Official Artist)
+* Video features (Live, Sponsored)

 <a name="to-do"></a>
 ## To-do
 Upcoming features are:
-* Min/max posted within dates
-* Filter for different video types (video, playlist, movie)
+* Filter for more video features (playlists, movies)
-* Filter by video features (4k, HD, live, subtitles)
+* Filter for creators by name
+* Support for filtering YouTube Shorts

+## Troubleshooting
+The extension does not yet support the following YouTube features and will hide them from view when the extension is running:
+* YouTube Shorts
+* Sponsored button will not work if an ad-blocker is running